hajikim/hajikim.github.io/README.md

 ✽ the key to SS is smiling

+✽ the key to HK is worship and creativity

 ## On Performance

 ✽ The completion of a piece is when the audience hears it.